-When this option is selected, your mail server's banner will no longer be sent during a POP3 connection.
-This banner contains information that may be exploited by hackers (server type, software version, etc).
+Filter the welcome When this option is selected, your mail server's banner will no longer be sent during a banner sent by the POP3 connection.
+This banner contains information that may be exploited by hackers server (server type, software version, etc).

-Keep original source IP When a request is made by a web client (browser) to the server, the firewall will address intercept it and check that the request complies with URL filter rules and then relays the request.
+Connection Keep original source IP When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relays the request.
 If this option is selected, the new request will use the original source IP address of the web client that sent the packet.
 Otherwise, the firewall's address will be used.

-When this option is selected, the scan of the POP3 protocol will be disabled and traffic will be authorized if the filter policy allows it.
+Disable intrusion When this option is selected, the scan of the POP3 protocol will be disabled and traffic prevention will be authorized if the filter policy allows it.
 Log each POP3 request Enables or disables the logging of POP3 requests.